aplib/aplib.github.io/pub/SIATM/Visualization_capabilities.md

+---
+layout: default
+title: Visualization and interaction capabilities
+description: Visualization and interaction capabilities of document
+---

-## Visualization and interactive interaction capabilities of document
+## Visualization and interaction capabilities of document

 In-place view and edit controls, the visual markup of a document, dynamic user interfaces, is another area where you can take advantage of SIATM markup.